 About this artwork

-During Mary Cassatt's early Impressionist period, she frequently focused on the activities of middle-class women in society—at the theater or taking tea, for example.
-At first glance, the arresting painting On a Balcony, which was shown in the 1880 Impressionist exhibition, appears to depict a woman in a public setting.
-However, the blue rail of the balcony, visible near the top of the painting, defines the enclosed space of a private garden, while the woman's morning dress further indicates the intimacy of her location.
-Cassatt signaled the modernity of her subject through the woman's choice of reading material; she peruses a newspaper rather than a novel.
-Even at home Cassatt's subjects are connected to the contemporary world, not lost in a fictional fantasy.
+During her early Impressionist period, Mary Cassatt frequently captured the activities of middle- and upper-class women in society—at the theater or taking tea, for example.
+On a Balcony, which was shown in the 1880 Impressionist exhibition, appears to depict a woman in a public setting.
+However, the blue rail of the balcony, visible near the top of the painting, defines the enclosed space of a private garden, and the woman’s morning dress further indicates the intimacy of her location.
+Cassatt signaled the modernity of her subject through the woman’s choice of reading material: she peruses a newspaper rather than a novel, demonstrating that even at home, Cassatt’s subjects are connected to the contemporary world.

 - Mary Cassatt